-Studio Loft Multi-unit housing, attached & semi-detached dwelling houses lwellings and Lot width <6m 6-10m 10m+ POS Studio and 1 bed: 4m 2 & min dimension 1m 2+ bed: 8m 2 & min dimension 1m Minimum 20% of site area & min dimension of 2m Minimum 20% of site area & min dimension of 2m Minimum 20% of site area & min dimension of 2m PPOS n/a 16m 2 & min dimension of 3m 18m 2 & min dimension of 3m 24m 2 & min dimension of 4m measured at the Front Facade Line
+Studio Loft Multi-unit housing, attached & semi-detached dwelling houses vellings and Lot width <6m 6-10m 10m+ POS Studio and 1 bed: 4m & min dimension 1m 2+ bed: 8m & min dimension 1m Minimum 20% of site area & min dimension of 2m Minimum 20% of site area & min dimension of 2m Minimum 20% of site area & min dimension of 2m PPOS n/a 16m & min dimension of 3m 18m & min dimension of 3m 24m & min dimension of 4m

+\ measured at the Front Facade Line

-- (2) The location of PPOS is to be determined having regard to allotment orientation, dwelling layout, adjoining dwellings, landscape features, and the preferred locations of PPOS illustrated at Figure 11.
-Where an allotment is located on the southern, eastern and western side of a street, the PPOS may be located at the front of the dwelling in the form of a front garden court, verandah or balcony.
-PPOS located in the front of a dwelling must be useable and adjacent to a living space. - (3) Where the PPOS is a balcony or roof top area, it must be provided with a fence or landscaped screen at least 1m in height, and be directly accessible from a habitable room. - (4) The POS of the studio loft is to be located and designed so as to minimise visual and acoustic privacy impacts upon the principal dwelling and its associated POS. - (5) Fifty per cent of the area of the required PPOS (of both the proposed development and the adjoining properties) should receive at least 3 hours of sunight between 9am and 3pm at the winter solstice (21 June). - (6) The first 1m of a site, measured from the front boundary, (excluding driveways, footpaths etc) is to be soft landscaped.
-Landscaping within the front yard is to comprise species from the Residential Design Palette included at Appendix C. - Note: "Private open space" (PQS) means the portion of private space which serves as an extension of the dwelling to provide space for relaxation, dining, entertainment and recreation.
+(2) The location of PPOS is to be determined having regard to allotment orientation, dwelling layout, adjoining dwellings, landscape features, and the preferred locations of PPOS illustrated at Figure 11.
+Where an allotment is located on the southern, eastern and western side of a street, the PPOS may be located at the front of the dwelling in the form of a front garden court, verandah or balconymust not be provided exclusively within the front of the allotment between the dwelling and the primary street frontage, but may take the -form of a garden court, verandah or balcony within the side and/or rear setback. -PPOS located in the front of a dwelling must be useable and adjacent to a living space.

+- (3) Where the PPOS is a balcony or roof top area, it must be provided with a fence or landscaped screen at least 1m in height, and be directly accessible from a habitable room. - (4) The POS of the studio loft is to be located and designed so as to minimise visual and acoustic privacy impacts upon the principal dwelling and its associated POS. - (5) The majority of dwellings within any given Development Block should receive at least 2 hours of sunlight between 9am and 3pm at the winter solstice (21 June) to fifty per cent of the required PPOS of both the proposed development and the adjoining properties.
+Fifty per cent of the area of the required PPOS (of both the proposed development and the adjoining properties) should receive at least 3 hours of sunlight between 9am and 3pm at the winter solstice (21 June) - (6) Despite (3.5.5), where an integrated housing development application is proposed, a minimum 70% of the dwellings proposed by that application should receive at least 2 hours of sunlight between 9am and 3pm at the winter solstice (21 June). - (6)(7) The first 1m of a site, measured from the front boundary, (excluding driveways, footpaths etc) is to be soft landscaped.
+Landscaping within the front yard is to comprise species from the Residential Design Palette included at Appendix C. - Note: "Private open space" (POS) means the portion of private space which serves as an extension of the dwelling to provide space for relaxation, dining, entertainment and recreation.
 It may include a balcony, terrace, verandah and an outdoor room / 'alfresco room'.